Dining PackagesRoyal Caribbean

 How We Track This Data

-We run a daily scraper against Royal Caribbean's Cruise Planner at 4 AM EDT, capturing actual package prices across 30 ships.
+We monitor Royal Caribbean's Cruise Planner daily at 4 AM EDT, capturing actual package prices across 30 ships.
 The dining package data in this guide comes from roughly 30 days of tracking history across all ships with dining products available.

 Every price in this post reflects real Cruise Planner data — not estimates, not "we heard from a travel agent," not last year's prices carried forward.
 As our tracking window grows, we will update this guide with longer-term trends and seasonal pricing patterns.